 - Canada Geese (regular): three zones, some portion of which coincides with the regular duck season.

 Ducks and geese are considered small game.
-To hunt them requires an annual New York State small game hunting license (or combination license such as a Sportsman's License).
+To hunt them requires an annual New York State small game hunting license.
 Proof of a past hunting license, or Hunter Education course certificate, is required to purchase a license.
-The license year runs October 1 - September 30 each year.
+The license year runs September 1 - August 31 each year.

 All waterfowl hunters must also register with the Harvest Information Program (HIP) each year, in each state that they hunt.
 This program helps biologists better manage the resource.
 To register by phone, hunters can call an automated system 24 hrs/day, 7 days/week at 888-427-5447.
 You can also register via the internet on the On-line HIP Registration page.
 When hunters register, they will be assigned a registration number, which they must have on them while hunting.
 A good place to record this number is on the back of the hunting license.

 There are several DEC-managed tidal wetlands that are huntable from shore, but a dog or boat is generally needed for retrieving downed birds.
 A free 3-year seasonal access permit (PDF) (463 KB) is required to hunt these areas.
 A list of DEC managed tidal wetlands that are open to hunting is available online.